Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/races/human.md

 aliases: ["Human"]
 SourceType: "Race"
 NoteIcon: race
-BookSource: Player's Handbook p.
-29. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+29. Available in the SRD and the Basic Rules."
 ---
 # Human
 *Source: Player's Handbook p.
 29. Available in the SRD and the Basic Rules.*